 b.
-The required shoreline setback may be reduced to a minimum of 25 feet when setback reduction impacts are mitigated using a combination of the mitigation options provided in the chart below to achieve an equal or greater protection of lake ecological functions, except in the Residential - L environments (A), (F) and (J) where the required shoreline setback may be reduced to a minimum of 15 feet.
+In all shoreline environments - The required shoreline setback may be reduced to a minimum of 25 feet, except 15 feet in Residential -L shoreline environments (A), (F) and (J), when setback reduction impacts are mitigated using a combination of the mitigation options provided in the chart below to achieve an equal or greater protection of lake ecological functions, except in the Residential - L environments (A), (F) and (J) where the required shoreline setback may be reduced to a minimum of 15 feet.
 The following standards shall apply to any reduced setback: